HemantDahiyaCodes/messaging-app-backend/checklist.md

-[ ] Create prisma models
+[x] Create prisma models

-[ ] Create sign up route, controller and the functionality to sign up a user
+[x] Create sign up route, controller and the functionality to sign up a user

-[ ] Add validation while signing up
+[x] Add validation while signing up

-[ ] A user can sign up and login
+[x] A user can sign up and login

+[x] Create a cookie after a successful login

+[ ] Create home route and controller ---> Get the friendsList, get the profile, get the list of all users

+[ ] Allow a user to check profile of other users, send friend request and send message to them (open their DM).